Authored by the expert who managed and guided the team behind the Morocco Property Pack

 Which neighborhoods have the fastest rising property prices in Casablanca as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Casablanca are Sidi Maarouf, Oasis, and CFC/Anfa, all of which are benefiting from strong employment clusters or improved connectivity.
+As of 2026, the three fastest rising property areas in Casablanca are Casa Finance City and Casa Anfa, Sidi Maarouf, and Bouskoura.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Casablanca.